Timeline of the Yemeni revolution (January – 2 June 2011): 1 April – "Friday of Enough"/"Friday of Brotherhood"

 Anti-Saleh protesters named the day a "Friday of enough", while loyalists branded it a "Friday of brotherhood".
 Thousands of pro-democracy protesters converged on Change Square in Sana'a, with some of them setting up tents and hanging posters of young men recently killed in demonstrations.
 The opposition movement told Al Jazeera that they had hundreds of thousands of people, in over fifteen provinces in Yemen, including tens of thousands in Sana'a, the largest turnout seen there so far.
 Meanwhile, state television showed thousands of people near the presidential palace, displaying support for the country's leader.
 Saleh addressed the crowd, pledging to "sacrifice" himself for the people.

 2 April

 In Sana'a, Saleh thanked thousands of supporters gathered near the presidential palace for backing the constitution.
 In the Aden Governorate, thousands of protesters clashed with anti-riot police backed by tanks.
-Protesters called for a general strike and many residents responded by skipping work, resulting in a shut down of public transport while many closed shops.
+Protesters called for a general strike and residents responded by skipping work, resulting in a shut down of public transport while many closed shops.
 In Hudaydah, seven protesters were wounded by riot police, as they used batons and tear gas to disperse them.

 The opposition also proposed a transition plan that mandated the country's president to hand power to his vice-president Abd al-Rab Mansur al-Hadi.
 Part of his interim duties would have been to reorganise the country's security apparatus and the Republican Guard, currently controlled by Saleh's family.